 Introduction to major aspects of book and literary publishing, including evaluating submissions, copy editing, production calendars, and planning marketing campaigns; discussion of industry trends.
 English majors may apply this course to the following area and/or period requirement.
 AREA: Nonfiction and Creative Writing.
 Same as CNW:2991.

-Development of phonological and grammatical structure of English, from Old to Modern English; dialectal differentiation in English.
+Development of phonological and grammatical structure of English, from Old to Modern English; selected issues in the history of England.
 Same as LING:3080.

 Sentences: how they work, what they do; how sentences can help writing, expand understanding of prose style, stretch options.
 English majors may apply this course to the following area and/or period requirement.
 AREA: Nonfiction and Creative Writing.
 GE: Engineering Be Creative.
 Same as CNW:3632.